 After decompressing the installation package, you can use the

-mvcommand to move the decompressed files to a custom path accessible by users (for example,~/hdfs_lib).Here is an example:
+mvcommand to move the decompressed files to a custom path accessible by the user (for example,~/hdfs_lib).Here is an example:

-mv ./usr/local/oceanbase/deps/devel/lib/* ~/hdfs_lib/Obtain and verify the absolute path.
+mv ./usr/local/oceanbase/deps/devel/lib/* ~/hdfs_lib/Obtain and confirm the absolute path.

 You can use the